 He’s an old-school, Gary Cooper-ish lawman who (you guessed it) comes from a long line of lawmen.
 Jones has become the go-to actor for principled characters with a “lived in” look, and, true to form, the sheriff’s face is a craggy, world-weary road map of someone who has been rode hard and put up wet; reluctantly borne witness to every inhumanity man is capable of, and is counting down the days to his looming retirement (‘cos it’s becoming no country for old men…).

-The actors are uniformly excellent.
+The entire cast is outstanding.
 Bardem’s portrayal of Chigurh is very understated, but still quite menacing, made all the more ultra-creepy by his benign Peter Tork haircut.
 His character is a man of few words; when he does engage in conversation, it is with the detached, feigned interest of a psychiatrist who is wishing his patient would shut up so he can get to the golf course.
 Jones is solid throughout, and Brolin excels here as well.
 Woody Harrelson gives excellent support as another bounty hunter thrown into the mix.

 With the source novel’s tailor-made twists and turns, this is a slam-dunk adaptation for the Coens, and they gleefully take the ball and run with it.
 The cinematography is expertly handled by Roger Deakins, who has been the brothers’ DP of choice since Barton Fink.

 While there are signature Coen camera shots (the “front bumper cam” eating up the asphalt, characters whizzing past “now entering…” or ”now leaving…” highway signs), they are used judiciously and serve the narrative well.
 As per usual, it’s the Hitchcockian attention to little details (use of ambient sound, POV perspectives and an ability to milk suspense from seemingly mundane scenarios) that marks this as a “Coen brothers film”.